 The advantage of open houses is that if you can pack them tight with serious buyers it will show demand and put buying pressure on the prospects.

-But you can do better than open houses and sneak that scarcity and social proof triggers that so much help in fueling buyer’s frenzy and raise your house selling price.
+But you can do better than open houses and sneak that scarcity and social proof trigger that so much help in fueling buyer’s frenzy and raising your house selling price.

-As Cialdini explains in his seminal book Influence: The Psychology of Persuaion sandwiching the demand is the best strategy to sell your house fast.
+As Cialdini explains in his seminal book Influence: The Psychology of Persuasion sandwiching the demand is the best strategy to sell your house fast.

 How To Drive Demand Frenzy